Rain was coming down in sheets.

 I grimaced and looked down at my new shoes.
-'Great,' I thought, cursing the weather; they were completely soaked.
-I glanced around for some place I could stay for the night.
+'Great,' I thought, cursing the weather; the soles were completely soaked though.
+Glancing around, I searched for some place I could stay the night.
 On most days I stayed in the park, with a tent I had lifted from a sporting goods store, but since the rain was coming down so heavily, I didn't see any chance of that happening.

 I needed to find proper shelter.

-I took good care of her, made sure she was taking her meds, eating the right foods, but since I had been twelve at the time, it obviously wasn't enough.
-The doctors from a mental hospital had come to our house one day, Grams told me to hide because the 'bad people' were there.
+I had taken good care of Gran, made sure she was taking her meds and eating the right foods, but since I had been twelve at the time, it obviously wasn't enough.
+The doctors from a mental hospital had come to our house one day, Gran told me to hide because the 'bad people' were there.
 To this very day, I could remember the horrified fright in her eyes; I had never seen her so terrified.
+Even as I stood in the street of an abandoned alley way, I could hear her shrill tone of worry.
 So, to make her feel secure, I hid in the linen closet in the hall across from the front door.
 Anything seemed to set her off those days.

-When it was all over, I had ran away.
+When it was all over, I had run away.
 There was no reason for me to stay in California, I had no one left.
-So, I hitched a ride on a bus to Oregon and saw what there was to see, but I missed Grams, and my mom, and Penny.
-I was restless, I didn't even know if my Grandmother was still alive, but knew that I couldn't go back.
+I hitched a ride on a bus to Oregon and saw what there was to see, but I missed Gran.
+Even worse, I missed my mom and Penny.
+However, there was nothing I could do to bring them back.

 I had seen television shows about children placed in 'the system', so, with no better plans, I decided to keep moving north.
 On my fifteenth birthday, I hitched a ride with a nice, Christian family on the side of a suburban highway.
 They had been happy to help me out, practically driving off the side of the road to stop for me, and they transported me up to Washington state.
 A drastically different place from California.